Syedaaneesa/sara-sota/README.md

 ## 🎨 Design & Development Process

 ### 1️⃣ Planning & Strategy
-– Conducted an in-depth analysis of the client’s luxury and exotic automotive market – Designed a premium dark-themed interface accented with gold for a sophisticated, elegant look – Developed a clear and organized sitemap to ensure seamless navigation and an intuitive user journey
+Performed a comprehensive analysis of the client’s luxury and exotic automotive market

+Crafted a premium dark-themed interface with gold accents for a sophisticated and elegant appearance

+Created a well-structured sitemap to deliver seamless navigation and an intuitive user experience
 ### 2️⃣ Development & Customization
 - Installed and configured **WordPress** with all essential plugins.
 - Built fully custom **Elementor templates** for each page.